named-data/StateVectorSync/PubSubSpec.md

 ### Name Mapping Delivery Optimization

-To optimize the delivery of mapping data, SVS-PS implementations MAY piggyback mapping data in the Sync Interest's `ApplicationParameters`.
-If present, the mapping data SHOULD be appended as a single block after the StateVector in the `ApplicationParameters`.
+To optimize the delivery of mapping data, SVS-PS implementations MAY piggyback mapping data in the State Vector Data.
+If present, the mapping data MUST be appended as a single block after the StateVector in the State Vector Data content.
 The mapping data MUST be encoded as a TLV block of type `MappingData` as defined above.

-When this optimization is implemented, Mapping Data SHOULD be inserted in every outgoing Sync Interest sent as a result of new data production.
-On receiving a Sync Interest, this mapping data can be utilized only after the Interest signature has been validated.
+When this optimization is implemented, Mapping Data SHOULD be inserted in the State Vector Data enclosed in every outgoing Sync Interest sent as a result of new data production.
+On receiving a Sync Interest, this mapping data can be utilized only after the State Vector Data signature has been validated.

 ## Subscribers